awslabs/aws-automated-incident-response-and-forensics/README.md

 ## Operating the Incident Response Framework
-The incident response framework can be triggered by creating a Tag with key `SecurityIncidentStatus` with value `Analyze`.
+The incident response framework can be triggered by creating a Tag with key `SecurityIncidentStatus` and value `Analyze` for a given EC2 instance.
 This will trigger the member Lambda function that will automatically start isolation and memory/disk acquisition.
 It will also re-tag the asset at the end (or on failure) with `Contain`.
 This triggers the containment which fully isolates the instance with a no INBOUND/OUTBOUND security group and with an IAM role that disallows all access.

 When an EC2 instance is compromised or suspect to be compromised, a tag must be attached to it  with as key SecurityIncidentStatus with as value either "Analyze" or "Contain" (note that this is case sensitive).